|QUICK FACTS ON ANDREW AURICH|

 Email Andrew Aurich at firstname.lastname@example.org

-Despite being picked to finish fifth in the league, Princeton broke the Ivy League total offense and scoring records and won the title with an 8-2 record.
+Despite being picked to finish fifth in the league, the 2013 Princeton squad broke the Ivy League total offense and scoring records and won the title with an 8-2 record.
 Along the way, senior tight end Des Smith, who made several key touchdown catches throughout the season, earned his first All-Ivy honors.

 Aurich served as running backs coach at Princeton during the 2011 season and helped Chuck Dibilio to a historic season.
 Dibilio became the first true freshman in the Ivy League to rush for more than 1,000 yards, and his season total of 1,068 yards was sixth-best in program history.